 Take care of your soil

-A great option for backyard gardeners in the fall is a mix of oats and peas.
+A great option for backyard gardeners is a mix of oats and peas.
 If planted in early fall, they will grow throughout the fall and die over the winter.
-In most cases, they should naturally break down throughout the spring, leaving you with a nice seedbed in the spring for your next round of vegetables.
+In most cases, they should naturally break down, leaving you with a nice seedbed in the spring for your next round of vegetables.

 Read more about cover crop options for gardeners.

-At this point in the season, you’re likely finding yourself with a lot of residues in your garden.
-What’s the best thing to do with corn stalks or dried up bean plants once you’ve harvested the cobs and pods?
+What’s the best thing to do with corn stalks or dried-up bean plants once you’ve harvested the cobs and pods?
 You have a couple of options, all with pros and cons.

 Work them into the soil

-For many gardeners, fall clean up looks like taking a tiller out to the garden and tilling everything back into the soil.
+For many gardeners, fall clean-up means tilling everything back into the soil.

 Benefits of this approach include:

-• Nutrients and organic matter in the residues are returned to the soil, which helps to build organic matter and recycle nutrients.
+- Nutrients and organic matter in the residue are returned to the soil, building organic matter and recycling nutrients.

-• Tilling chops residues into smaller pieces, and makes them more available to soil microbes.
-This helps the residues break down quickly, and also helps to break down plant diseases that may be present in the residues.
+- Tilling chops residue into smaller pieces and makes it more available to soil microbes.
+This helps the residue break down quickly and helps destroy any plant diseases present.

 Some downsides of this approach include: